Decorating on a budget: 16 easy ideas to glam up your home

 Give your house a refresh with our simple and budget-friendly decorating ideas

 Redecorating your home is pricey, right?
 Wrong!
 Or at least it doesn’t have to break the bank with our money-saving tips and expert guidance.

 In this round-up, you’ll find lots of simple, low-cost ways to refresh your space, such as upcycling furniture, painting tiles and do-it-yourself hacks.

-So, read on for 16 ways to update your décor in an affordable way, without skimping on style or quality, and check out our latest Style Wishlist to discover the best budget-friendly homeware accessories on the high street right now!
+So, read on for 16 ways to update your décor in an affordable way, without skimping on style or quality, and check out our favourite online homeware stores to discover the best budget-friendly homeware accessories on the high street right now!

 How to glam up your home on a budget

 Switch up soft furnishings

 If buying a new sofa is out of the question at the moment, then that doesn’t mean you can’t change up the style and colours of your soft furnishings in the meantime.

 You can find cushions and throws in colours and patterns to suit any taste in high street stores like Dunelm, Wilko and Oliver Bonas.